 We derive a significant portion of our revenues from e-subscription services on our Web sites.
-We derived our e-subscription revenue in 2003 principally from providing to mobile phone users value added wireless services such as alumni club, dating and friends matching, e-mail, ringtone and logo downloads and various other related products.
-For the years ended December 31, 2003 and 2002, e-subscription revenues represented approximately 59% and 35%, respectively, of our total revenues.
-For the year ended December 31, 2003, wireless services accounted for 94% of our total e-subscription revenues.
+We derived our e-subscription revenue in the first three months of 2004 principally from providing to mobile phone users value added wireless services such as alumni club, dating and friends matching, e-mail, ringtone and logo downloads and various other related products.
+For the three months ended March 31, 2004 and 2003, e-subscription revenues represented approximately 52% and 60%, respectively, of our total revenues.
+For the three months ended March 31, 2004, wireless services accounted for 91% of our total e-subscription revenues.
 We expect our reliance on the portion of wireless e-subscription revenues to increase.
 Our business plan is dependent upon further increases in revenues from wireless services and the expansion of our subscriber base.
 Revenues may not increase and our subscriber base may not expand due to the possibilities that:

-- Our consumers may not understand our services or the fees they are being charged, may not be satisfied with our services and/or may not use our services on a regular basis; - · Consumers may cancel their services at any time without notice; - Currently over eighty percent of our e-subscriptions revenue is from consumers who subscribe for individual services for which we charge a monthly fee ranging from approximately \$0.60 to \$4.00.
-During fiscal 2003, the largest contributor to our e-subscriptions growth and total e-subscriptions revenue has been our GGMM online dating and friends matching service, which accounted for approximately 25% percent of wireless revenue during the year ended December 31, 2003.
-Future growth and sustainability of our e-subscription revenues are dependent upon user acceptance of our existing and new services, especially services, such as GGMM, which are paid by way of monthly subscriptions.
+- Our consumers may not understand our services or the fees they are being charged, may not be satisfied with our services and/or may not use our services on a regular basis; - Consumers may cancel their services at any time without notice; - Currently over 80% of our e-subscriptions revenue is from consumers who subscribe for individual services for which we charge a monthly fee ranging from approximately \$0.36 to \$3.60.
+During the quarter ended March 31, 2004, we continued to churn out of our old community products such as GGMM, which led to a decrease in wireless revenues from the previous quarter.
+We now put more emphasis on new products such as multi messaging services and other 2.5G applications to re-ignite growth in this area.
+Future growth and sustainability of our e-subscription revenues are dependent upon user acceptance of our existing and new services, especially services which are paid by way of monthly subscriptions.
 Because these services are new and untested, we do not have a clear understanding of consumer behavior, making it difficult to predict future growth or usage. - We face intense competition from a number of companies who may launch competing or better products than us at any time.
-In addition, there are limited barriers to entry in this area; and - Changes in government policy could restrict or curtail the services which we provide.
+In addition, there are limited barriers to entry in this area; and - · Changes in government policy could restrict or curtail the services which we provide.